- 2.92k views

 Eco-tourism in Costa Rica doesn't just mean staying in eco-lodges and taking nature walks in its conservation areas, but also supporting local farmers growing indigenous plants or whale watching through tour operators that support marine conservation.
 While the rest of the world looks for ways to undo the damage it has done to the environment, this Central American destination is already ten steps ahead.

 En route to becoming the first carbon-neutral country by 2021, this vibrant destination with a flourishing democracy utilizes eco-tourism to supercharge its economy.
-If you’re out to experience eco-tourism in Costa Rica, you’re in for a treat — there are so many ways to travel sustainably in this gorgeous slice of Central American paradise!
+If you’re out to experience eco-tourism while on a trip to Costa Rica, you’re in for a treat — there are so many ways to travel sustainably in this gorgeous slice of Central American paradise!
 Listed here are ten of our favourites.

 For more tips on how you can make your travel more eco-friendly, check out our travel guide on 10 Awesome Ways You Can Travel Eco-Friendly.